 Buffalo joined numerous local and state jurisdictions in adopting some form of “ban the box” legislation.
 The City of Rochester has now joined Buffalo to become the second city in New York to approve such legislation.
 After November 18, 2014, Rochester, its vendors, and entities with four or more employees (Buffalo’s ordinance applies to employers with 15 or more employees) seeking to employ persons within the city must comply with the new ordinance.

-More specifically, covered employers will no longer be able to require an applicant to check a box or respond to oral or written inquiries concerning his or her criminal history prior to an “initial employment interview.”
-The “initial interview” is broadly defined to include “direct contact” with the applicant either “in person or by telephone to discuss the employment being sought or the applicant’s qualifications.”
-If no interview is conducted, the employer must inform the applicant whether a criminal background check will be conducted before employment is to begin.
+More specifically, covered employers will no longer be able to require an candidate to check a box or respond to oral or written inquiries concerning his or her criminal history prior to an “initial employment interview.”
+The “initial interview” is broadly defined to include “direct contact” with the candidate either “in person or by telephone to discuss the employment being sought or the candidate’s qualifications.”
+If no interview is conducted, the employer must inform the candidate whether a criminal background check will be conducted before employment is to begin.